-John Deere engines are supplied with engine break-in oil from the factory.
+The engine is supplied with engine break-in oil from the factory.
 Extra care during the first 100 hours of engine operation will result in better performance and longer engine life.
 DO NOT exceed 100 hours of operation with the break-in oil.
 Operate the engine at high engine speeds (60-90% of maximum) as much as possible.
-If the engine has spent significant time at idle, constant speed(s) and/or light load, or if makeup oil is required, a longer break-in period may be needed.
-Consult the engine operator's manual for a full description of necessary procedures on the addition of break-in oil and extension of the break-in period.
-Use the schedule table on page 33 as a guide for regular maintenance intervals.
+If the engine has spent significant time at idle, constant speeds and/or light load, or if makeup oil is required, a longer break-in period may be needed.
+Consult the engine operation and maintenance manual for a full description of necessary procedures on the addition of break-in oil and extension of the break-in period.
+Use the schedule tables on pages 45-46 as a guide for regular maintenance intervals.